Friday, July 30, 2010

 8. Lavish spending on unnecessary possession or things that does not contribute to future investment

 10. Mostly don't bother about design competition, creative gathering, design conference, exhibition and claim there's no support from the small industry.
 If they do attend one design conference, its a big deal for them.
-When a person won a competition, everyone would anticipate on post-morterm such as 'yeah, he should've not won the 1st prize because the artwork doesn't make sense', or 'that conference sucks'.
+When a person won a competition, everyone would anticipate on post-mortem such as 'yeah, he should've not won the 1st prize because the artwork doesn't make sense', or 'that conference sucks'.

 11. Usually the ones in the advertising would barely participate in creative conferences; because they are too busy with datelines or just being 'double standard' to mix around with the underdog (non-famous) designers/creative individuals.